meryvl/mvlpushChalenge/README.md

 2. Correct the misspelling of the lesson.

-3. Finally, click on `"Pull Request"`.

 ## 📝 Instructions:

 1. Find one misspell on any of the 4Geeks lessons, projects or exercises and create a `pull request` with the fix.

-> **IMPORTANT**: Please find another project to fix, this project has already been fixed enough 😂
+> **IMPORTANT**: Please find another project to fix, this project has already been fixed enough